Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Measure and detect moisture

 Moisture in walls can be caused by various factors.
 Common causes are cold bridges, which lead to condensation, and problems with air circulation, which do not remove the moisture sufficiently.
 Incorrect heating and ventilation or structural damage such as leaking roofs or pipes can also lead to damp problems.
 In order to determine the exact cause of the moisture, the use of a moisture meter is essential.
+When choosing a suitable moisture meter, attention should be paid to the type of device, accuracy, operation and material manufacture to obtain reliable results to prevent mold growth.
 This tool helps to measure the moisture content in the wall and identify the source of the problem.

 Measuring moisture - methods and devices